uvilla/inverse17/04_UnconstrainedMinimization/UnconstrainedMinimization.md

 In the figure below we show in a loglog scale the value of $r$ as a function of $\varepsilon$.
 We observe that $r$ decays linearly for a wide range of values of $\varepsilon$, however we notice an increase in the error for extremely small values of $\varepsilon$ due to numerical stability and finite precision arithmetic.

-**NOTE:** To compute the first variation we can also use the [automatic differentiation](http://fenicsproject.org/documentation/dolfin/1.6.0/python/programmers-reference/fem/formmanipulations/derivative.html) of variational forms capabilities of FEniCS and write
+**NOTE:** To compute the first variation we can also use the [symbolic differentiation](https://fenicsproject.org/olddocs/dolfin/2016.2.0/python/programmers-reference/fem/formmanipulations/derivative.html) of variational forms capabilities of FEniCS and write

 `grad = derivative(Pi, u, u_hat)`